Ordos City: Modern

-After the Republic of China, the special zone of Suiyuan was established, and later it was changed to Suiyuan Province, and Ikezhao League was established.
-After the Lugou Bridge Incident in 1937, Japan occupied most of northern China.
+After the Republic of China, the special zone of Suiyuan was established, it was later changed to Suiyuan Province, and Ih Ju League was established.
+After the Lugou Bridge Incident in 1937, the Japanese occupied most of northern China.
 In 1938, Inner Mongolia Bailing Temple, Guisui, Baotou and other places were successively lost.
-After the Japanese invaders occupied Baotou, they went to Ordos to coerce the princes of all ethnic groups and moved the eight white rooms of Genghis Khan to Baotou.
-At that time, the Iqzhao League leader Shagdur Zab and the flag princes vowed never to move east.
-Because the Genghis Khan eight white room is the god of all Mongolian beliefs.
-At that time, the situation was forced, but in desperation, the eight white room had to move west to the Xinglong Mountain in Gansu.
-On 9 June 1939, the Eight White Room embarked on a long road to the west.
-On 21 June, the Eight White Room passed through Yan'an, and the Chinese Communist Party presented a wreath to the bier.
-On the couplet of the mourning hall, the two major ethnic groups of Mongolia and Han are more closely united, inheriting the spirit of Genghis Khan and fighting against the war, and the banner is the world giant.
-On 25 June, the Eight White Room arrived in Xi'an, and along the street, the 200,000 people were welcome.
+After the Japanese invaders occupied Baotou, they went to Ordos to coerce the princes of all ethnic groups and moved the Eight White Palaces of Genghis Khan to Baotou.
+Initially the Iqzhao League leader Shagdur Zab and the flag princes vowed never to move east, as the Eight White Palaces were an important part of mongolian beliefs.
+However, the situation was forced, and the Eight White Palaces had to move west to the Xinglong Mountain in Gansu.
+On 9 June 1939, the Eight White Palaces embarked on a long road to the west.
+On 21 June, the Eight White Palaces passed through Yan'an, and the Chinese Communist Party presented a wreath to the bier.
+On June 15th the Eight White Palaces arrived in Xi'an, with the welcome of 200,000 people.
 The National Government held a grand national festival in accordance with the customs of the Mongolian nation.
-On 1 July 1939, the Eight White Room was placed in Xinglong Mountain, Gansu Province.
-In 1949, due to the chaos of the current situation, the government of the Republic of China moved the Eight White Room to the Qinghai Kumbum Monastery.
+On 1 July 1939, the Eight White Palaces was placed in Xinglong Mountain, Gansu Province.
+In 1949, due to the chaos of the Chinese Civil War, the government of the Republic of China moved the Eight White Palaces to the Qinghai Kumbum Monastery.

-After the founding of the People's Republic of China, it has been transferred to the Inner Mongolia Autonomous Region.
-In 1954, the Central People's Government of the People's Republic of China moved the Eight White Room back to Ejin Hollow.
+After the founding of the People's Republic of China, the Eight White Palaces were transferred back to the Inner Mongolia Autonomous Region.
+In 1954, the Central People's Government of the People's Republic of China moved the Eight White Palaces back to Ejin Hollow.

 The modern city of Ordos was established in 2001.

-On 8 June 2016, the State Council approved the "Request for the Establishment of Kangbashi District in Ordos City" of Inner Mongolia Autonomous Region: agreed to set up Kangbashi District, and will be the Habagesh Street, Qingshan Street and Binhe Street in Dongsheng District of Ordos City.
-It is placed under the jurisdiction of the Kangbashi district.
+On 8 June 2016, the State Council approved the "Request for the Establishment of Kangbashi District in Ordos City" of Inner Mongolia Autonomous Region: the agreement to set up Kangbashi District in what will be the Habagesh Street, Qingshan Street and Binhe Street in Dongsheng District of Ordos City.